 What Is Oregano Tea?

-Oregano Tea in a glass cup surrounded with oregano leaves
+oregano tea in a glass cup surrounded with oregano leaves

 Oregano is a mint, also known as wild marjoram, used for culinary, ornamental, and medicinal purposes.
 You might be more familiar with its brownish to olive green colored leaves, which you use fresh or dried in the kitchen.
 Those leaves can also be steeped to make oregano tea.